davidski/evaluator/README.md

 ## Usage

-The primary workflow for Evaluator involves gathering data in Excel then running the analysis from within the R and Evaluator environment:
+The primary workflow for evaluator involves gathering data in Excel then running the analysis from within the R and Evaluator environment:

 From Excel:

-1. Populate the Evaluator-supplied data acquisition spreadsheet
+1. Populate the evaluator-supplied data acquisition spreadsheet

 From Evaluator: